quil-lang/magicl/README.md

 Detailed instructions on how to install `libffi` and BLAS/LAPACK can be found [here](doc/requirements.md).

-Currently this library is SBCL- and CCL-only.
+Currently this library is SBCL-, CCL- and ECL-only.
 The non-portable code is in `with-array-pointers.lisp` and `magicl.lisp`.

 ## Installation